1) DIGITAL POLICY

 - The e-learning policy will be re-visited every quarter for updation as this is an evolving field.

-The institution will strive for the creation of a zero waste campus through campaign and policies aimed at creating awareness among stakeholders towards a clean and green consciousness by involving them in programmes, discussions and debates.
+The institution recognizes that reducing and, where possible, eliminating the environmental impacts of our activities is an important part of our mission.
+We will strive to achieve environmental excellence through campaigns and policies aimed at creating awareness among stakeholders towards a clean and green consciousness by involving them in programmes, discussions and debates.

-We are committed to complying with all applicable laws and regulations.
-We recognize that reducing and, where possible, eliminating the environmental impacts of our activities is an important part of our mission as stewards of public health.
-We strive to be a leader among educational institutes in achieving environmental excellence and will work with our employees and other internal and external entities to establish and follow principles, in conjunction with National Environmental Policies.
+We strive to be a leader among educational institutions and will work with our staff and students and other external entities to establish and follow principles, in conjunction with National Environmental Policies.

 Our guiding principles and practices to achieve resource conservation, waste reduction, and sustainability overall are summarized below: